CREATE WEALTH FROM WISDOM

 Topic 17: Consumer Behavior in a Digital World.
 Examines the core psychological processes underlying consumer decision-making and behavior, and the impact of recent technological advancements on consumer behavior in on and offline environments.
 Marketing 372 (Topic: Consumer Behavior in a Digital World) 372 (Topic 17) may not both be counted.

 Topic 21: Strategic Product Management.
 Explores the principles of product management including identifying new growth opportunities, assessing the health and profitability of a product portfolio, developing new products, and positioning and repositioning of current products.
 Analytical tools, case discussions, and real-world derived projects will be the key learning tools.
 Marketing 372 (Topic: Strategic Product Management) and 172, 272, 372 (Topic 21) may not both be counted.

-APPLYING FOR THE MINOR
+APPLYING FOR THE CERTIFICATE

+Not available to economics majors.
 Admission to the program is based on a student’s overall academic record, including, but not limited to, hours and number of courses taken in residence, demonstrated interest in wealth management, and overall UT grade point average.

 - For Spring semester: October 15; January 5

 - For Summer and Fall semesters: April 10; August 15

 The Wealth Management credential is available to all business majors.
 The specific program you choose depends on the Undergraduate Catalog that was in effect when you first enrolled in classes at The University of Texas at Austin.